lucaKnobloch/blog/README.md

-## :bulb: Welcome to the world of miracles :milky_way:
+## Welcome to the world of miracles

-### :book: A blog around the topics of AI / ML / BigData / Automation tasks :pencil:
+### A blog around the topics of AI / ML / BigData / Automation tasks

 #### Idea:
-  - :loudspeaker: express experience
+  - express experience
-  - :iphone: get in touch with people
+  - get in touch with people

 <p align="center">
 <img src="profil_picture.JPG" width="700"/>
   </p>

-:mailbox: Feel free to contact me, <br>
+Feel free to contact me, <br>
-:speech_balloon: if you have a different opinion on articles or you want to discuss anything from the weather to professional ideas.
+if you have a different opinion on articles or you want to discuss anything from the weather to professional ideas.